tom-howard/acs6121/docs/course/robot/submission.md

 ## Exporting your ROS Package for Submission

 When it comes to submission time, it's important that you follow the steps below carefully to create an archive of your ROS package correctly.
-We recommend that you do this from WSL-ROS2, or your own local ROS installation, rather than one of the Robotics Laptops.

-1. First, run the following command, which will create a folder in your home directory called `myrosdata` (if it doesn't already exist):

-    ```bash
-    mkdir -p ~/myrosdata/
-    ```

-2. Then, navigate to your `ros2_ws/src` directory:

-    ```bash
-    cd ~/ros2_ws/src/
-    ```

-3. Use the `tar` command to create an archive of your team's package:
+1. From your local ROS installation (i.e. WSL-ROS2), run the `tar` command to compress your team's package into a `.tar` file:

     ``` { .bash .no-copy }
-    tar -cvf ~/myrosdata/acs6121_teamXX_2025.tar acs6121_teamXX_2025
+    tar -cvf ~/acs6121_teamXX_2025.tar -C ~/ros2_ws/src/ acs6121_teamXX_2025
     ```

     ... replacing `XX` with your own team number, of course!

-    This will create a `.tar` archive of your package in the `~/myrosdata` folder.
+    This will create a `.tar` archive of your package in your home directory.

-4. If you're using WSL-ROS2 (or any other WSL-based ROS installation) then you can then access this from the Windows File Explorer.
-In the terminal enter the following command:
+1. Access this using the Windows File Explorer.
+In the same terminal as above enter the following command to first navigate to the home directory, and then launch the Windows Explorer in this location:

     ```bash
-    cd ~/myrosdata/ && explorer.exe .
+    cd ~ && explorer.exe .
     ```

-5. An Explorer window should open, and in there you should see the `acs6121_teamXX_2025.tar` file that you just created.
+1. An Explorer window should then open, and in there you should be able to see the `acs6121_teamXX_2025.tar` file that you just created.
 Copy and paste this to somewhere convenient on your machine.

 6. Submit this `.tar` file to the appropriate submission portal on Blackboard.